 Heads up: some products I mention below may contain affiliate links and should you decide to buy anything, with no extra charge for you, you are contributing to having more free content on this blog.

 I had tried several times in the past to introduce meditation into my daily life, but for some reason, it never became a daily practice, until I tried it again when I was traveling in Malaysia, being inspired by the fact that a friend was going to Myanmar for a ten-day retreat.

-I am not a meditation expert at all.
+I am not a meditation expert.
 My practice is quite disastrous because, even though I try to leave my mind blank, there is a river of thought that plow through my head.
 That’s not a reason to give up, though.
 After all, meditation is a practice and there are many ways to meditate.